blog posts

 Step 3: Classification and Regression

 Understanding this step of implementing data mining with Python is more understandable than other steps.
-In this step, we first classify the data so that we can build a model from them that can be used to predict unknown categories.
+In this step, we first classify the data to build a model that can be used to predict unknown categories.
 The following is an example of a classification code in Python:

 It is necessary to know that the data classification step of the data mining implementation steps with Python has the following algorithms: